 This means that a paper printout of the electronic invoice is not valid.

 How much will e-invoicing cost me?

 You might be thinking, ‘This all sounds fine, but how much will it cost me?’
 Good news!
 With Holvi's Grower plan, you can create unlimited electronic invoices – at no extra cost.

 To sum up – e-invoicing in 2020

-- From 27 November 2020, e-invoicing will be mandatory when billing the Federal Government
+- As of 27 November 2020, e-invoicing is mandatory when billing the Federal Government

 - If you’re self-employed and work for federal clients, you will not be able to send a conventional invoice after